What to Bring for the Adolescent Residential Program

 Food and Snacks

-Clients may not have food, beverages or snacks in their rooms.
+Clients may not have food, beverages or snacks - including candy and chewing gum - in their rooms.
 Please do not bring outside food to the J. Rex Fuqua Campus or arrange for deliveries of perishable or non-perishable food or beverages.
 If received, these items will be discarded.
-Skyland Trail provides snacks and water throughout the day and during and in the residential client lounge.
+Skyland Trail provides snacks and water throughout the day.

 Skyland Trail provides washers, dryers and detergent for residential client use.
 Clients are responsible for washing their own clothes with support from staff.
-All linens and towels will be laundered by a professional laundry company.
-Laundry baskets, an iron and an ironing board are provided.
+All linens and towels will be laundered by staff.